Wistful-Bison/athena/README.md

 ## Usage

-In order to run this application, you will first need to clone down and install the dependencies from each of the respective services.
+In order to run this application, you will first need to clone down and install the dependencies from each respective service.
 The full instructions are listed below:

 Download: